The Poorer the Student, the Less Likely to Apply for Aid

 • Participate in transition and mentoring programs in partnership with local high schools.

-• Consider consolidating resources with community colleges across a single state to establish a single, common financial aid system.
+• Consider consolidating resources with community colleges across a single state to establish a standard financial aid system.

 • Work with state government agencies to coordinate financial aid policies and priorities.

 The College Board report acknowledges that not all of these recommendations will apply to every community college.
-They put the responsibility of understanding the reasons why college students do not take advantage of financial aid on community college leaders so that solutions can be customized to each school's needs.
+They are responsible for understanding why college students do not take advantage of financial aid from community college leaders so that solutions can be customized to each school's needs.

-By streamlining the financial aid process and educating high school students more effectively about the resources available, community colleges may be able to close the gap on financial aid underutilization and help many more students afford the higher education they need to find a lucrative and satisfying career.
+By streamlining the financial aid process and educating high school students more effectively about the resources available, community colleges may be able to close the gap on underutilization of financial assistance and help many more students afford the higher education they need to find a lucrative and satisfying career.

 Additional Resources [+]